stephenslab/dsc/README.md

 ### 0.3.x

-0.3.5

-- Introduce `DSC::run::default`, for the behavior of running the script without targets.

 0.3.4

+- Reimplement `dsc-query` and `dscrquery` for improved handling of missing value #145 and more native R query conditions.
+- [minor] Introduce `DSC::run::default`, for the behavior of running the script without targets.
 - [minor] #161
-- SoS bumped to version 0.18.5 for improved R library auto-installation
+- SoS bumped to version 0.18.7 for improved sockets management and improved R library auto-installation.

 0.3.3

 - [minor] #160
-- SoS bumped to version 0.18.4 for performance optimizations
+- SoS bumped to version 0.18.4 for performance optimizations.

 0.3.2